How City Fitness Engages Members with ABC Financial Software Solutions

 The right club management software is a critical component to running a successful business, especially when it comes to member engagement.
 ABC Financial’s industry-leading software is a trusted solution that can benefit any club.

-Ali Stauffer, the vice president of marketing for City Fitness (representing six locations), is a customer of ABC Financial and an expert on the marketing and member engagement.
+Ali Stauffer, the vice president of marketing for City Fitness (representing six locations), is a customer of ABC Financial and an expert on marketing and member engagement.

 Here, she shares her club’s strategies for marketing, building and engaging targeted audiences using data, and why the right technology and strategies make a difference: